Fundamental Concepts of Classical Guitar Technique

 - Work in a way that ensures healthy joints and musculature.

-- Create consistency and reliability and your playing,
+- Create consistency and reliability in your playing,

 - Learn and progress faster.